chillibasket/processing-grapher/README.md

 </br>

 ## Getting Started
-1. To change the size/scaling of all text and buttons, press the `CTRL+` or `CTRL-` keyboard combinations.
 1. To connect to an Arduino:
 	1. Ensure Arduino is plugged into your computer
 	1. Go to the "Serial" tab of the program
 	1. In the right-hand sidebar, press on `Port: None` button
 	1. A list of all available ports should appear.
-Type in the number corresponding to the port you want to connect to
+Click on the port you want to connect to
-	1. Press on the `Baud: 9600` button and insert the baud rate of the serial connection
+	1. Press on the `Baud: 9600` button and select the baud rate of the serial connection
-	1. Finally, click on the `Connect` button to initiate the connection with the Arduino.
+	1. Finally, click on the `Connect` button to initiate the connection with the Arduino
 1. To plot real-time data received from the Arduino:
 	1. Make sure that the data consists of numbers being separated by a comma
 	1. For example the message `12,25,16` could be sent using Arduino code: